mattkri/BlueIris-SmartDetection/README.md

 # BlueIris-SmartDetection
 Python Script to Execute in BlueIris that submits triggered images to Google's AutoML Vision Classification cloud service and Sighthound's Vehicle Recognition service.
 Also with Pushbullet support.
+You can easily modify this script to detect people.
+I also have trained AutoML to detect people in my front door.
+Because of the angle of the camera up high, in my instance, it is not very good at detecting specific people, I'd probably need a hundred images of each individual to train them.
+Sighthound also has people detection but I seem to get a lot of false positives.

 Excuse the mess of code, I am not a coder at all.
 I just mashed stuff together and kept executing it until it worked.